 This was the scenario we faced with TakTo, one of our customers, for whom we executed the “lift & shift” migration strategy.
 We had to divide the process into a few stages.
 First, we transferred and tested smaller and non-customer-facing databases and environments.
 Then, we migrated TakTo’s databases, which were extensive, and from the technical point of view, the trickiest element to move.
 The migration passed seamlessly, and the change was imperceptible to the users.

-Are you ready for cloud migration?
+Are you ready for on-premise to cloud migration?

 Let’s be honest: cloud migration is not a piece of cake.
 It’s a complex, very customer-specific process that requires expert knowledge and experience because there’s simply too much at stake if anything goes wrong.